Skip to main content

 Treat same-bank and different-bank transfers as different execution paths, even if the contractor sees one payout option.
 Store routing attributes on each payout instruction - sending entity, beneficiary bank, payout currency, and expected rail - so operations can trace failures quickly.

 If your team expects different-bank CZK payouts to run through CERTIS or a CNB interbank-clearing process, mark that as an assumption that must be confirmed in writing.
-In this source set, that Czech-specific rail behavior is not proven yet.
+That Czech-specific rail behavior has not been confirmed in writing yet.

 Do not treat non-CZK interbank payouts as just a currency toggle on the same route.
 Put them on a separate branch with their own ETA language, fee handling, exception flow, and ownership for trace/return work.